glen-programmer/loldog/README.md

 # Example
   loldog -l loldog.c LICENSE

-    -> cat loldog.c and LICENSE on the screen with color-pattern=line
+  => cat loldog.c and LICENSE on the screen with color-pattern=line

+# What can you do with it?
+pipe: ls -l | loldog

+redirect: loldog < loldog.c

+via stdin: loldog